Secrets of Selling Professional Services: Pencil Selling

 These presentation materials are a sort of comfort blanket.
 They provide certainty for us.
 We’ve had time in advance to think them through and perfect them.
 They look professional.

-And sometimes we get even worse – we take a laptop in to the meeting and present slides from there – putting an actual physical barrier between ourselves and the client.
+And sometimes we get even worse – we take a laptop into the meeting and present slides from there – putting an actual physical barrier between ourselves and the client.

 Now I’ve nothing against maybe leaving a brochure behind after you leave.
 And maybe the odd pertinent slide (if you’ve already discussed with the client something you’re then presenting ideas on).

-But in an early sales meeting your key objective is to engage with the client.
+But in an early sales meeting, your key objective is to engage with the client.
 To get him or her to open up and share with you what their real challenges are.
-To delve into them and pull out the impact so they’re motivated to do something about it.
+To delve into them and pull out the impact so they're motivated to do something about it.
 To get them to commit to moving forward to the next step with you.

 You won’t get there by presenting at them.